It’s Not Where We Have Been …It’s Where We Are Going!

 A student must notify the teacher when they are leaving the school during their assigned school hours.

-Students, parents and teacher will develop an attendance plan that is suitable for each individual student.
-If student is not at school during said contract time, a phone call will be made home each time.
+Students, parents, and teacher will develop an attendance plan that is suitable for each individual student.
+If the student is not at school during said contract time, a phone call will be made home each time.
 Changes in attendance contract plan will be followed-up with a phone call to parent.

 FREE SERVICES FOR OUTREACH STUDENTS ONLY: